UNIVERSAL TrainingCapacity building program

 Research training needs assessment survey

-In order to identify the major individual and institutional capacity building needs, an online training needs assessment survey will be conducted among staff at UNIVERSAL participating sites.
+In order to identify the major individual and institutional capacity building needs, an online training needs assessment survey was conducted in 2021 among staff at UNIVERSAL participating sites.
 Results from this survey will facilitate the development of a responsive hybrid training program.

 Clinical trial management training

 Clinical trial training course (June – Dec, 2023)